Skip to main content

 I guess coming into an England camp I felt like how the other players maybe felt when they were in the hearing world.
 There, they would be the odd one out, whereas with England, I was the odd one out.

-So starting to play for England Deaf women’s futsal team as a 13-year-old, I really, really struggled with that.
+So starting to play for England Deaf women’s Futsal team as a 13 year old, I really, really struggled with that.

-But I persisted, continued to play futsal every time I came to an England camp and when I went to Bulgaria for the European Championships in 2015, it changed my life.
+But I persisted, continued to play Futsal every time I came to an England camp and when I went to Bulgaria for the European Championships in 2015, it changed my life.
 I'm just so thankful that I kept doing it.

 I first started playing football around the age of four or five years old, just out on the field with my brothers.
 I come from a footballing background, so there was always a football everywhere we went.